Download an Easy-to-Read Booklet

 And every year, Earth Day feels more and more critical.
 That’s because the climate is changing quickly in ways that are affecting the human population at a noticeable scale, and not many steps are being taken to try and curb it.
 From atmospheric carbon levels that are higher now than at any point in at least the last 800,000 years, to the 1.62 degrees Fahrenheit (.9 degrees Celsius) the planet’s surface temperature has risen since the late nineteenth century, to the 8 inches the global sea levels rose in the last century, the earth is stressed.
 And so should we be.

-So, as we celebrate the earth this April, let’s focus on how to help it.
+So, as we look toward Earth Day in April, let’s focus on how to help it.
 Children all around the world have been protesting the industrial and political complexes that have aggravated human-driven climate change, and they are our best hope for securing a healthy future for all species.
 Let’s start a conversation!

 A guest article by Nomad Press authors Erin Twamley and Joshua Sneideman